microsoft/vscode-webview-ui-toolkit/CONTRIBUTING.md

 to merge the latest commits from upstream's `main` into your branch and resolve any merge conflicts locally.

-If there are no new commits from upstream's `main`, you can skip steps 1, 2, and 3.
+If there are no new commits from upstream's `main`, you can skip the following steps.

 1. Get the latest commits.